Quick Facts about Excessive Hair

 The least-risky approach to treating excessive hair - lifestyle adjustments - is recommended for women to start with before going on to the next level of care.
 Medical intervention is usually not necessary for women with hirsutism, but those who are unable to treat their symptoms through lifestyle changes and alternative medicines may consider pharmaceutical options after thoroughly assessing the risks of such a treatment.

 The first tier of treatment involves the least amount of risk but requires the most self-discipline.
 Lifestyle changes can also improve overall health and reduce the risk of obesity and its associated complications.
 Great health benefits can result from a three-pronged approach to lifestyle adjustments: improved diet, regular exercise, and healthy habits.

-These changes may help alleviate excessive hair, they do not directly address hormonal imbalance, which is the most common cause of hirsutism.
+These changes may help alleviate excessive hair, but they do not directly address hormonal imbalance, which is the most common cause of hirsutism.
 Therefore, additional treatment may be required.
 Alternative medicine has shown to be a safe and natural way of treating male-pattern hair growth linked to an excess of androgens.

 Alternative Medicine for Excessive Hair

 With little to no risk involved, alternative medicines and supplements can be a highly effective way to treat hirsutism.
 Regarding herbal supplements, there are two main kinds that can be taken: phytoestrogenic and hormone-regulating supplements.

 Phytoestrogenic herbal supplements

 These supplements, which contain compounds similar to estrogen but produced by plants, complement estrogen deficiencies.
 Thus, they can alleviate an imbalance caused by fluctuating levels of female sex hormones.